QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     x &= D^{-1} (b - R x)
     \end{align}

-Where, since :math:`D` is diagonal, its inverse is trivial to calculate.
+Where, since :math:`D` is diagonal, its inverse is trivial to calculate with :math:`O(N)` complexity.

-To solve, take an iteration :math:`x^k`, starting from :math:`x^0` guess, and then form a new guess with
+To solve, take an iteration :math:`x^k`, starting from :math:`x^0`, and then form a new guess with

 .. math::